bijujoseph/docker-github-registry/README.md

 # Docker GitHub Package Registry
-> A sample docker app for github package registry
+> A sample docker app for github package registry (for testing)

 ## Usage
 Just push to the master branch and GitHub action will automatically handle the build & deploy process for you.